 Material

 1. PLA (Polylactic acid) has a glass-liquid transition temperature of 45-65°C where it changes into a reversible rubber state.
 At 150-160°C it starts to melt.
 At around 60° it gets soft and above it becomes almost liquid and flows therefore well out of the extruder.
 It is therefore the beginner material for 3D printing.
-Since it is compost-able it is not very weather resistant.
-It is not flexible (similar to glass) and therefore brakes easily.

 Note